Open Now — 24/7 Plumbing

 How can I tell if my toilet flapper needs to be replaced?

-Signs your flush valve flapper needs replacement include water running between flushes, reduced flushing power, jiggling the toilet handle to stop a running toilet and visible cracking/warping on the rubber flapper.
+Signs that your flush valve flapper needs replacement include water running between flushes, reduced flushing power, jiggling the toilet handle to stop a running toilet, and visible cracking/warping on the rubber flapper.
 Replacing the flapper can resolve many causes of a constantly running toilet.

 Does a running toilet increase my water bill?